 “The only journey is the one within.” ―Rainer Maria Rilke

-Freely and openly, I describe myself as a person living with a disability and as a member of a visible minority."
+Freely and openly, I describe myself as a person living with multiple disabilities and as a member of a sexual minority.

 Steven Dwayne Bryk